Eric Millikin: Exhibitions and publications

 Galleries and museums that have held exhibitions of Millikin's artwork include the Krannert Art Museum, The Laboratory of Art and Ideas at Belmar (now Museum of Contemporary Art Denver), San Francisco's Cartoon Art Museum, and Baltimore's Peale Museum.
 Millikin has had group exhibitions with Marilyn Manson and HR Giger.

 His artwork is often published as journalism, including as artist-in-residence at newspapers.
 He has distributed his artwork through college newspapers, in alternative newspapers such as the Metro Times, and in magazines like Wired.
 His work is also published in major daily newspapers like The Detroit News, Detroit Free Press, The Courier-Journal, The Des Moines Register, The Tennessean and USA Today.

 Activism

 Millikin is known for his political and social activism, with his artwork often tackling controversial issues.
-He has advocated for affordable health care including "Obamacare", and championed green energy for fighting climate change, despite using generative AI, which is a main contributor to greenhouse gas production and water consumption.
+He has advocated for affordable health care including "Obamacare", and championed green energy for fighting climate change.
 Millikin has used his artwork to raise money for causes like helping Hurricane Katrina victims, fighting diseases like muscular dystrophy, and granting wishes to terminally ill children through the Make-A-Wish Foundation.
 He has also created posters campaigning to raise money for programs to improve adult literacy, auctioned artwork to support soup kitchen efforts to feed the hungry, and created artwork to help people in the city of Flint who had lead-contaminated water during the Flint water crisis.